The Grand Budapest Hotel: Filming

 The project was director of photography Robert Yeoman's eighth film with Anderson.
 Yeoman participated in an early scouting session with Anderson, recording footage with stand-in film crew to assess how certain scenes would unfold.
-Yeoman drew on Vittorio Storaro's dramatic lighting techniques in the romantic musical One From the Heart (1982).
+Yeoman drew on Vittorio Storaro's dramatic lighting techniques in the romantic musical One from the Heart (1982).
 Filmmakers shot The Grand Budapest Hotel in ten weeks, from January to March 2013 in eastern Germany, where it qualified for a tax rebate financed by the German government's Federal Film Fund and Medienboard Berlin-Brandenburg.
 They also found Germany attractive because the production base was geographically confined, facilitating efficient logistics, but the frigid weather and reduced daylight of early winter disrupted the shooting schedule, compounded by the slow film stock used for the camerawork.
-To rectify the issue, the producers used artificial lighting, accelerated the daily work schedule, and filmed night scenes at dusk.
+To rectify the issue, the producers used artificial lighting, expedited the daytime work schedule, and filmed night scenes at dusk.

 Principal photography took place at the Babelsberg Studio in suburban Berlin and in Görlitz, a mid-sized border town on the Lusatian Neisse on Germany's eastern frontier.
 The filmmakers staged their largest interior sets at the vacant twentieth-century Görlitzer Warenhaus, whose atrium doubled for the Grand Budapest Hotel lobby.
 The top two floors housed production offices and storage space for cameras and wardrobe.
 Anderson at one point considered buying the Warenhaus to save it from demolition.
 He and the producers eyed vacant buildings because they could exercise full artistic control, and scouting active hotels that often enforce heavy shooting restrictions would call into question The Grand Budapest Hotel's integrity.
 Exterior shots of the eighteenth-century estate Hainewalde Manor and interior shots of Schloss Waldenburg stood in for the Schloss Lutz estate.
 Elsewhere in Saxony, production moved to Zwickau—shooting at the Osterstein Castle—and the state capital Dresden, where scenes were filmed at the Zwinger and the Pfunds Molkerei creamery.